 What do I do if a student qualifies to use testing accommodations?

 - Students should have already received an accommodation letter from the Disability Services office and should provide instructors with a copy.
 Instructors can choose to use their own distraction-reduced environment through their own department.
 If this resource is not available students may sign up to take the test in the ARC.

 - Students are required to renew all accommodations once each year with the Disability Services office.

 How do students use these testing accommodations?

-- Students notify instructors 3 business days prior to test that they will be using testing accommodations.
+- Students are required to notify instructors that they will be using testing accommodations.
 The professor and student must agree on a testing date and time prior to the student signing up to test in the ARC using the test request form..
 Without this notification, students will be unable to take a test in the ARC.
 Appointments cannot be made over the phone.